LorenzoMugnai/auto-dev-version-bumper/README.md

 - **`manager`** (optional): Specify the package manager to use (`poetry` or `pip`).
 If left blank, the action will auto-detect the package manager based on the project files.

+> [!WARNING]
+> Workflow Triggering: Be cautious when using `auto-dev-version-bumper` on branches that perform automatic pushes, as this can inadvertently cause an infinite loop of workflow triggers.
+The action itself commits and pushes new versions, which may trigger subsequent workflows if not properly configured.
+To prevent this, add a condition to your workflow to skip runs initiated by version bump commits.
+For example, you can check the commit message to ensure the workflow only triggers on non-bump commits.
+This setup is crucial for ensuring smooth operation on development branches without risking self-triggering loops.
+See the example below for reference.
+>```yaml
+>name: Auto Dev Version Bumper
+>
+>on:
+>  push:
+>    branches:
+>      - develop
+>
+>jobs:
+>  version-bump:
+>    if: "!contains(github.event.head_commit.message, 'Bump version')"
+>    runs-on: ubuntu-latest
+>    steps:
+>      - name: Checkout repository
+>        uses: actions/checkout@v4
+>
+>      - name: Set up Python
+>        uses: actions/setup-python@v5
+>        with:
+>          python-version: '3.x'
+>
+>      - name: Run auto-dev-version-bumper
+>        uses: LorenzoMugnai/auto-dev-version-bumper@main
+>```

 ## Version Bumping Rules